Thomasin McKenzie: Career

 After appearing with her brother in the film Existence (2012), McKenzie portrayed teenager Louise Nicholas in the television film Consent: The Louise Nicholas Story (2014).
 In 2015, she played Pixie Hannah in the soap opera Shortland Street.
 The following year, she played the titular character in the children's comedy web series Lucy Lewis Can't Lose.

-She gained recognition for her portrayal as a daughter of a war veteran in Debra Granik's Leave No Trace (2018).
+She gained recognition for her portrayal as a daughter of a war veteran in Debra Granik's Leave No Trace (2018) opposite Ben Foster.
 Her performance received critical acclaim and won her the National Board of Review Award for Breakthrough Performance.
 In 2019, McKenzie joined the ensemble cast of Netflix's The King as Queen Philippa of Denmark, starring alongside Timothée Chalamet, Joel Edgerton and Robert Pattinson.
-She next played the role of a young Jewish girl who hides in the home of the title character in Taika Waititi's satirical comedy-drama Jojo Rabbit (2019).
+She next played the role of a young Jewish girl who hides in the home of the title character in Taika Waititi's satirical comedy-drama Jojo Rabbit (2019) which she obtained a nomination at the Critics' Choice Movie Award as Best Young Actress.

 In August 2018, McKenzie was cast in Top Gun: Maverick, but dropped out of the film after signing onto Lost Girls (2020).
 In 2021, she starred in the M. Night Shyamalan's thriller Old, and played the lead character in Edgar Wright's psychological horror film Last Night in Soho, opposite Anya Taylor-Joy.
 In the same year, she joined John Crowley's televised adaptation of Kate Atkinson's novel Life After Life for BBC Two, which premiered in 2022.

-McKenzie will portray American gymnast Kerri Strug in Olivia Wilde's Perfect, and star in Eileen, alongside Anne Hathaway.
+In 2023, McKenzie joined the main cast of the second season of Pantheon, a science fiction drama adaptation of the series of short stories by Ken Liu, voicing MIST, the first C.I. (computational intelligence) born of U.I. (uploaded intelligence).
+In the same year, she played the lead character in William Oldroyd's psychological thriller Eileen, opposite Anne Hathaway.
+For her performance, she received positive reviews, with David Fear of Rolling Stone describing her as "such an adept performer at sketching out people that are somehow both sheltered and jaded that you have a clear picture of her even before her dark twin shows up."

+McKenzie portrayed British embryologist Jean Purdy in the 2024 film Joy, based on the true story of the world's first in vitro fertilisation baby.
+In September 2023, McKenzie joined Jim O'Hanlon's upcoming British period comedy Fackham Hall, written by comedian Jimmy Carr.
+In 2025, McKenzie starred opposite Amanda Seyfried in the historical drama musical film The Testament of Ann Lee directed by Mona Fastvold.

+Influences

+In interviews with Harper's Bazaar and Mastermind Magazine, McKenzie cited Audrey Hepburn, Julie Andrews, Jennifer Lawrence, and Michelle Williams as influences.
+Her favourite films include My Neighbor Totoro, Winter's Bone, Notting Hill, Everything Everywhere All at Once, The Rocky Horror Picture Show and The Princess Diaries.